Perry and the North Texas Mean Green visit conference foe Florida International

 North Texas Mean Green (14-4, 5-2 C-USA) at Florida International Panthers (8-9, 2-4 C-USA)

 The Mean Green are 5-2 against C-USA opponents.
-North Texas is third in college basketball allowing 54.3 points while holding opponents to 38.9% shooting.
+North Texas is 3-0 in one-possession games.

-TOP PERFORMERS: Jones averages 2.0 made 3-pointers per game for the Panthers, scoring 18.9 points while shooting 42.9% from beyond the arc.
-Arturo Dean is shooting 46.7% and averaging 12.5 points over the last 10 games for Florida International.
+TOP PERFORMERS: Denver Jones is averaging 18.9 points and 1.9 steals for the Panthers.
+Arturo Dean is averaging 12.5 points over the last 10 games for Florida International.

 LAST 10 GAMES: Panthers: 4-6, averaging 66.6 points, 28.7 rebounds, 11.1 assists, 8.8 steals and 4.0 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 72.8 points per game.